 Applicants for admission to the DACM or DAc programs must have satisfactorily completed an associate degree or its equivalent or higher, defined as at least 90 semester credits of education at the baccalaureate level or the equivalent from an institution accredited by an agency recognized by the U.S. Secretary of Education.
-Applicants must have successfully completed at least one course in each of the following: Biology, Chemistry and Psychology.

 Applicants who do not meet these requirements should speak with an Admissions Representative to discuss their options.